China dismisses as absurd Spanish arrest warrants over Tibet

 Most of those who set themselves on fire have died.

 (Reporting by Sarah Morris and Teresa Larraz Mora.
-Additional reporting by Michael Martina and Sui-Lee Wee in Beijing.
+Additional reporting by Michael Martina in Beijing.
 Editing by Julien Toyer, William Hardy and Jeremy Laurence)